 We live in an increasingly globalized world.
-Although English is currently the lingua franca of modern times, the majority of people in the world speak more than one language.
-In fact, an estimated 85 percent of the world’s population will be multilingual by 2050.
-Despite this remarkable trend, multilingualism — at least in the United States — is seen as the exception and not the rule.
+In this changing environment, it is estimated that over half of the world's population speaks more than one language (Grosjean, 2010).
+Despite this, multilingualism — at least in the United States — is seen as the exception and not the rule.
 This view not only has implications for policy and educational practice, but also for how researchers study language and language learning.

 The mission of the center is to scientifically explore questions regarding foreign language instruction and learning.
 Our approach is fundamentally interdisciplinary.
 Co-directed by a linguist Yukari Hirata